Skip to main content

 Frequently asked questions

-You can locate your tax bracket on the chart above.
+You can locate your tax brackets on the charts above.
 Far more useful, however, will be determining your average tax rate, which can be calculated by dividing your total tax payable by your gross income.

 Québec tax brackets may change annually.